Dwayne "The Rock" Johnson buys every Snickers at Hawaii 7-Eleven he used to shoplift from

 Johnson racked up a bill of $298 and also tipped the clerk who had to count the dozens of bars he bought and another cashier who was working at the time.
 The former wrestling star even posed for selfies with fans while trying to film the visit.

-"And as a bonus, it was a lot of fun to take care of everybody who walked into 7-11 while I was there," he added.
+"And as a bonus, it was a lot of fun to take care of everybody who walked into 7-Eleven while I was there," he added.

 "We can't change the past and some of the dumb stuff we may have done, but every once in a while we can add a little redeeming grace note to that situation — and maybe put a big smile on some stranger's faces," Johnson said, adding, "I finally exorcised this damn chocolate demon that's been gnawing at me for decades."